 Rattler, Uiagalelei follow similar paths into rivalry game

-CLEMSON, S.C.
-(AP) South Carolina quarterback Spencer Rattler and his Clemson counterpart DJ Uiagalelei have followed similar paths to the Palmetto State showdown on Saturday.
+CLEMSON, S.C. – South Carolina quarterback Spencer Rattler and his Clemson counterpart DJ Uiagalelei have followed similar paths to the Palmetto State showdown on Saturday.

 Both were highly regarded prep stars from the West expected to dominate in college.
 Each had on-field adversity and critics that caused a change in course.
 Now, the two get another chance to show how far they’ve come when the Gamecocks take on the seventh-ranked Tigers on Saturday in the Palmetto State’s biggest sporting event.